 Mathew received his master's degree in student development from Appalachian State University and his bachelor's in English and black studies from SUNY New Paltz.
-As a first generation college student, Mathew has worked in residence life, orientation and student leadership at a number of institutions and has been involved in a number of initiatives related to the first year experience here at Salem State University.
+As a first generation college student, Mathew has worked in residence life, orientation and student leadership at a number of institutions and has been involved in a number of initiatives related to the first year experience at Salem State University.
 He has worked closely with NACURH, a national student leadership organization, was named outstanding mentor by ACPA, the American College Personnel Association, and was a finalist for the First Year Advocate Award through the National Resource Center for the First Year Experience.
 Mathew is currently in his second year of a doctoral program at the University of Massachusetts, Boston, in higher education administration.